YWT-LLC/smoke_signal/README.md

 ### Community support/free assets

-[pimen](https://pimen.itch.io/) for making the art for the default active image (Smoke Signal)
+[edermunizz](https://edermunizz.itch.io/) for making the art used for the "Dark Forest" background

-[edermunizz](https://edermunizz.itch.io/) for making the art for the "Dark Forest" background
+[ansimuz](https://ansimuz.itch.io/) for making the art used for the "Light Forest" background

+[pimen](https://pimen.itch.io/) for making the art used for the smoke signal

 ### Flutter libraries